What Is TMJ/TMD?

 The joint and the muscles or both are the problem in most cases.
 Stress can trigger pain in the jaw that is very similar to that caused by TMJ problems.
 Patients who frequently clench or grind their teeth at night can experience painful muscles, headaches, and difficulty in moving the jaw.
 Patients can experience a combination of both muscle and joint problems.
 That is why diagnosing TMJ disorders can be complex and may require different diagnostic procedures.

 Let HPI diagnose your TMJ problem at their Scottsdale office, just outside Phoenix.
 Our doctors will be able to diagnose if your TMJ is caused by the joint, the muscle, or both and provide non-surgical treatment options.

-There are many options available for treating TMJ through Orofacial Pain.
-Splints, injections, and physical therapy, all offered at HPI at their treatment center in Scottsdale, Arizona, just outside Phoenix.
+There are many options available for treating TMJ disorders and the associated Orofacial Pain.
+Splints, injections, and physical therapy are offered at HPI to treat the underlying cause and relieve pain.
 A splint can often reposition the jaw without discomfort and helps strengthen facial muscles to assist in maintaining the proper jaw position over the long term.
 Joint or muscle injections can provide immediate relief of severe muscle spasms or block pain referral from identified headache triggers, like TMJ.
 Hot/Cold therapy and other modality therapies can help stretch and strengthen the jaw joints, ligaments and muscles and should be performed throughout splint treatment.